-- The RSPG recommends that a new RSPP continually observes the sovereignty of Member States, individually or collectively, to organise and use their spectrum for public order, security and defence purposes. - The RSPG recommends that the European Commission recognises initiatives from Member States to increase efficiency in use of spectrum when using spectrum for public order, security and defence purposes. - The RSPG recommends that the European Commission recognises confidentiality aspects relative to spectrum usage for public order, security and defence purposes.
+- The RSPG recommends that a new RSPP continually observes the sovereignty of Member States, individually or collectively, to organise and use their spectrum for public order, security and defence purposes 11. - The RSPG recommends that the European Commission recognises initiatives from Member States to increase efficiency in use of spectrum when using spectrum for public order, security and defence purposes. - The RSPG recommends that the European Commission recognises confidentiality aspects relative to spectrum usage for public order, security and defence purposes. - The RSPG recommends that Member States continue to investigate sharing opportunities between spectrum usage for public order, security and defence purposes, and other spectrum use whenever feasible.

-&lt;sup>9 see Article 53 EECC
+see Article 53 EECC

-&lt;sup>10 Decision 2019/C 196/08, Commission Decision of 11 June 2019 setting up the Radio Spectrum Policy Group and repealing Decision 2002/622/EC
+$^{10}$ Decision 2019/C 196/08, Commission Decision of 11 June 2019 setting up the Radio Spectrum Policy Group and repealing Decision 2002/622/EC